Tapochec/CsharpPathfindingLib/README.md

 # csharp-pathfinding-dll
-csharp dll for pathfinding in 2d grid (matrix)
+csharp library for pathfinding in square grid